frolin/spree_navigator/README.md

 # Spree Navigator

 Customizable navigation menu for Spree.
-Works well with multi-tenant sites or applications where overwriting the view file where the menu lives is not an option.

-Sure you can overwrite the `views/spree/shared/_main_nav_bar.html.erb` file in your application to add your own menu items.
+Sure you can overwrite the view file in your application to add your own menu items.
 But what fun would that be?
+Works well with multi-tenant sites or applications where overwriting the `views/spree/shared/_main_nav_bar.html.erb` file is not an option.

+But... but... what happens when the menu isn't set?
+It defaults to `root_path` link with the translated `Home` text just like Spree does by default.

-> Still under development.
+> NOTE: Still under development.
 Not ready for production

 ## Installation